lotanaharoni/Library-User-Level-Threads/README.md

 ## Introduction

-The library implements Round-Robin scheduling alghorithm.
+The library implements Round-Robin scheduling alghorithm.<br>
 Each thread can be in one of the following states: RUNNING, BLOCKED and READY.

 ### Benefits